samme90s/samme90s/security-guidance.md

 ## CSRF

-This attack is done by using session-cookies to do state-changing requests (transfer of funds, change password, change email adress etc).
-If the victim has administrator privilieges it can compromise the entire application.
+This attack is done by using session-cookies to do state-changing requests (transfer of funds, change password, change email address etc.).
+If the victim has administrator privileges it can compromise the entire application.

 ### Protection